 Hong Kong Economy

-Working in abroad sounds like an adventure to many people.
-However, job search in Hong Kong requires more than just the obvious Hong Kong CV writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you decided to seek jobs in Hong Kong.
+Work in abroad sounds like an adventure to many people.
+However, job search in Hong Kong requires more than just the just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation, it requires thorough preparation.
+You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).
+You will face problems that probably did not even come to your mind when you decided to seek work in Hong Kong.

 Do not take too lightly the influence a work in Hong Kong can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.